Emma Walton Hamilton: Career

 In 2000, she began writing books for children in collaboration with her mother, starting with Dumpy the Dumptruck.
 They wrote 13 "Dumpy" books, of which 12 were illustrated by her father Tony Walton, who had remained friends with her mother despite their divorce.
 Walton-Hamilton and Andrews have co-written 31 children's books, including the "Dumpy" books, The Great American Mousical (2006), also illustrated by Walton, two "Bonnie Boadicea" novels for middle schoolers, The Very Fairy Princess (2010) series, and two unrelated novels.
 They have also co-edited two anthologies of poetry and songs, and one concept book, Thanks to You: Wisdom From Mother and Child.
 Walton-Hamilton has also written a book for adults, Raising Bookworms: Getting Kids Reading for Pleasure and Empowerment (2009).
 The book won a Parent's Choice Gold Medal, silver medals from the Living Now and IPPY Book Awards, and Honorable Mention from ForeWord Magazine's Best Book of the Year.

 Walton-Hamilton and Andrews contributed to Kate Dawson, Jodi Glucksman, and Barbara Buck-Aronica's Over the Moon: The Broadway Lullaby Project (2012), a book with accompanying CD.
 In 2016, Walton Hamilton created the preschool television series Julie's Greenroom with her mother Julie Andrews and Judy Rothman.
 The show stars Andrews, joined by her assistant Gus (Giullian Yao Gioiello) and the Greenies, a cast of original puppets built by The Jim Henson Company.
 The show premiered on Netflix in 2017.

 Personal life

 In 1991, Emma Walton married actor/director Stephen Hamilton.
-The couple are parents to a son and daughter.
+They have a son and daughter.